-Open Houses - One-sided Benefits for Agents
+Open Houses Are A One-Sided Benefits for Agents

 Consider the Pros and Cons Before Holding an Open House

-- Nearly half of those who hold open houses held 10 or more in the last year.
+- Nearly half of those who hold open houses held 10 or more in the last year

 Buyers Don't Buy at Open Houses